technogise/dynamo-data-migrations/README.md

 ┌─────────────────────────────────────┬────────────┐
 │ Filename                            │ Applied At │
 ├─────────────────────────────────────┼────────────┤
-│ 1674549369392-sample_migration_1.ts │ PENDING    │
+│ 1674549369392-sample_migration_1.ts │ PENDING.   |
 └─────────────────────────────────────┴────────────┘

 ````

 ### Migrate up
-This command will apply all pending migrations in the migrations dir picking up files in ascending order as per the name.
+This command will apply all **pending migrations** in the migrations dir picking up files in ascending order as per the name.
 If no profile is passed it will use AWS configuration from `default` profile.
 If this is the first time that `up` command is executing against a particular AWS account then it also creates a `MIGRATIONS_LOG` table in the selected AWS account if it does not exist.
 **If an an error occurred while migrating a particular file, it will stop and won't continue with the rest of the pending migrations.**